Articles in the Voices Category

 With both sisters on the same team, one could only imagine how that situation would be.

 “Being on the same team is kind of annoying, because we don’t always get along,” said Mackenzie.
-With that, …
+With …